-Larger companies such as Energiekontor AG can actually benefit from the new auctioning system, as they have more flexibility compared to smaller developers.
+Current evaluation suggests that unlike smaller developers, larger companies such as Energiekontor AG can actually benefit from the new auctioning system, as they have more flexibility.
 Subject to the remuneration amounts resulting from the auctions, the procedure in combination with the expansion of solar power generation abroad could lead to a slight revival of the German PV market.